 See registration link below.
 Each participant should register separately.
 The last day to register to become an Osborn Naturalist is August 27, 2022.

-There is a $40 materials fee per person (fee waived for credentialed teachers).
+There is a $40 materials fee per person.
 After your first day of training, a payment link will be sent to your email.

 About the Center

 Sonoma State University’s Center for Environmental Inquiry empowers university students to work with community members on the environmental challenges of the North Bay.
 Our mission is to create an engaged and environmentally ready society, one where all people have the skills to find solutions to the challenges facing our earth.
 SSU Preserves are open to everyone engaged in education or research.
 Reservations are required.